Vanhouttestien/restaurant/README.md

 4. Lighthouse

 ### Fixed bugs
-- in the allowed hosts in settings.py I first used "" instead ''.
+- In the allowed hosts in settings.py I first used "" instead ''.
 Because of this I was unable to get the website deployed in Heroku.
+- Last name, first name and email where not required.
+In the model was blank=true removed.

 ### Unfixed bugs